OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 <a name="deleteCharactersCharacterIdMailLabelsLabelId"></a>
 # **deleteCharactersCharacterIdMailLabelsLabelId**
-> deleteCharactersCharacterIdMailLabelsLabelId(characterId, labelId, datasource, token, userAgent, xUserAgent)
+> deleteCharactersCharacterIdMailLabelsLabelId(characterId, labelId, datasource, token)

 Delete a mail label